 This is not an easy time to be a bee.
 Pesticides, diseases, habitat degradation and climate change are all piling stressors onto honey bees.
 Honey bee colonies are failing at such levels there is concern we may not have enough bees to pollinate our food crops.
 My research explores how we can best support bee health in the current challenging environment.

 Neuroethology is a research strength at Macquarie University.
-With my colleague and students we have a large and active research team studying cognition, social behaviour, learning, memory foraging, vision and navigation.
+With my colleagues and students we have a large and active research team studying cognition, social behaviour, learning, memory foraging, vision and navigation.

-The Neuroethology Group at Macquarie is a collaborative and connected peer group bound by shared research interests and mutual respect.
-We examine the mechanisms and evolution of natural behaviour, and use a comparative approach to determine general principles of the relationships between brains and behaviour.
+The Neuroethology Group at Macquarie is a collaborative and connected peer group bound by shared research interests.
+We examine the mechanisms and evolution of natural behaviour, and use a comparative approach to determine the relationships between brains and behaviour.

 My research is highly transdisciplinary and integrative in approach with projects spanning philosophy, neuroscience, cognitive science, ethology and sociobiology and computational and mathematical biology.
-At Macquarie University I work very closely with my colleagues Ken Cheng, Ajay Narendra, Mariella Herberstein in Biological Sciences, Jennifer Cornish in Psychology and Colin Klein in Philosophy so that students and postdocs are part of a supportive community with collaboration and idea exchange as core practice.
+At Macquarie University I work very closely with my colleagues Ken Cheng, Ajay Narendra, Mariella Herberstein so that students and postdocs are part of a supportive community with collaboration and idea exchange as core practice.
 We have created a reciprocal network of student co-supervision, postdoc co-mentoring and co-publication and hold joint lab meetings, shared annual research retreats and annual intensive workshops focussed around grand challenges.